oroinc/documentation/backend/entities/customize-datagrids/backend/index.rst

 Datasource
 ^^^^^^^^^^

-The next step is to configure datasource, which is a similar array under the ``source`` node.
+The next step is configuring datasource, a similar array under the ``source`` node.
 Choose datasource type and properly configure it.
 For further details, check the :ref:`datasources <customize--datagrids-datasource>` section.

 For example:

 .. code-block:: yaml

     datagrids:
         acme-demo-datagrid: